-During the initial Drop period a student may drop a course and receive a full credit of tuition if applicable.
-No mark will appear on the transcript.
-A student may not drop a class merely by ceasing to attend.
-Dropping a class could result in the reduction of already awarded financial aid and an increase in the student account balance.
+During the initial Drop period a student may drop a course from their schedule of courses.
+Ceasing to attend a course does not constitute a drop from the course.
+Tuition charges are refunded for dropped courses and no grades will appear on the transcript.
+Dropping a course could result in the reduction of financial aid, including previously awarded aid, which could result in an increase to the student account balance.